-To understand the common causes of constipation, it helps to know how the colon (large intestine) works.
-As food moves through it, the colon absorbs water while forming waste products, or faeces.
+Understanding the common causes of constipation helps to know how the colon (large intestine) works.
+As food moves through it, the colon absorbs water while forming waste products or faeces.
 Muscle contractions in the colon push the stool toward the rectum.
-By the time stool reaches the rectum, it is solid because most of the water has been absorbed.
+By the time stool reaches the rectum, it is solid because most water has been absorbed.
 The hard and dry stools of constipation occur when the colon absorbs too much water.
 This happens because the colon’s muscle contractions are slow or sluggish, causing the stool to move through the colon too slowly.

-Liquids like water, preferably filtered or bottled and juice add fluid to the colon and bulk to stools, making bowel movements softer and easier to pass.
-People who have problems with constipation should drink enough of these liquids every day, about eight 8-ounce glasses.
+Liquids like water, preferably filtered or bottled, and juice adds fluid to the colon and bulk to stools, making bowel movements softer and easier to pass.
+People who have constipation problems should drink enough of these liquids every day, about eight 8-ounce glasses.
 Other liquids, like coffee and soft drinks that contain caffeine, have a dehydrating effect and should be avoided.

 Lack of exercise can lead to constipation.
-For example, constipation often occurs after an accident or during an illness when one must stay in bed and cannot exercise.
+For example, constipation often occurs after an accident or an illness when one must stay in bed and not exercise.

 Some people with IBS have spasms in the colon that affect bowel movements.
 Constipation and diarrhoea often alternate, and abdominal cramping, flatulence and bloating are other common complaints.
 Although IBS can produce lifelong symptoms, it is not a life-threatening condition.
 It often worsens with stress.

-During pregnancy women may be constipated because of hormonal changes or because the heavy uterus compresses the intestine.
+During pregnancy, women may be constipated because of hormonal changes or because the heavy uterus compresses the intestine.
 Ageing may also affect bowel regularity because a slower metabolism results in less intestinal activity and muscle tone.
-In addition, people often become constipated when travelling because of their normal diet and daily routines are disrupted.
+Besides, people often become constipated when travelling because their normal diet and daily routines are disrupted.

-People who ignore the urge to have a bowel movement may eventually stop feeling the urge, which can lead to constipation.
+People who ignore the urge to have a bowel movement may eventually stop feeling the urge, leading to constipation.
 Some people delay having a bowel movement because they do not want to use toilets outside the home.
 Others ignore the urge because of emotional stress or because they are too busy.
-Children may postpone having a bowel movement because of stressful toilet training or because they do not want to interrupt their play.
+Children may postpone having a bowel movement because of stressful toilet training or do not want to interrupt their play.

 Bibliography: Murray M, Pizzorno P Encylopedia of Natural Medicine.
 Prima Health 2nd Edition 1998 Balch J Balch P Prescription for Nutritional Healing.
 Avery 2nd Edition 1997 Golan R. Optimal Wellness.
 Ballantine Books 1995